lastmile-ai/mcp-agent/CLI_SECRETS.md

 ### Secret Types vs API Design

 While the CLI distinguishes between developer and user secrets:
 - Developer secrets: Values known at deploy time
-- User secrets: Values collected at runtime
+- User secrets: Values collected at configure time

 The backend API itself doesn't have this distinction.
 From the API's perspective, all secrets are just "secrets" with a name and value.
 The SDK maintains this developer/user distinction locally for better UX, but doesn't transmit this typing information to the API.